A flood prevention system is vital for the following reasons:

 - Routine maintenance will minimize the risk of blocked drains.

-- In the kitchen, pour a few liters of hot water down each sink from time to time.
+- Pour a few quarts of hot water down each sink on a regular basis.

 - At the bathroom, use a wet-dry vacuum cleaner to dislodge the hair and grime that can easily build up over time.

 - Drain cleaning products will do the rest, provided you’re careful not to cause damage to your piping.

 - Stacking your dishes conservatively and using shorter-timed settings are more than enough for a thorough clean.